Kandru/ts3proxy/README.md

 ## HowTo configure

-Just open the "config.yml" and change the "remoteAddr" to the hostname OR IP of the teamspeak3 server you want to connect to.
-Please also adjust the ports if they differ.
-At least the filetransfer ports (relayport and remoteport) need to be exactly the same!
+Open the "config.yml" and edit the "remoteAddress" entries.
+Change them to the IP or hostname of your teamspeak3 server.
+Disable any relay with "enabled" if needed.
+Hint: The FileTransfer ports (relayport and remoteport) need to be equal!
 Otherwise the filetransfer will not work.
-All other ports can be adjusted the way you want.
-There is no need to keep them the same.

 ### Blacklist / Whitelist